Jadamso/Rbooks/docs/03-ROLS.md

 | linear--log | $y$ | $ln(x)$ | $\Delta y \approx  \frac{\beta_1}{100}\cdot \Delta x \%$ | Change $x$ by one percent $\rightarrow$ change $y$ by $\frac{\beta_1}{100}$ units |
 | log--log | $ln(y)$ | $ln(x)$ | $\Delta y \% \approx \beta_1\cdot \Delta x \%$ | Change $x$ by one percent $\rightarrow$ change $y$ by $\beta_1$ percent|

-There are many reasons why the OLS model is unlikely to be true.
-Recall from micro theory, that an additively seperable and linear production function is referred to as ``perfect substitutes''.
-You have implicitly modelled the different regressors $X$ as perfect substitutes, when in fact they may be compliments.
+Now recall from micro theory that an additively seperable and linear production function is referred to as ``perfect substitutes''.
+With a linear model and untranformed data, you have implicitly modelled the different regressors $X$ as perfect substitutes.
 Further recall that the ''perfect substitutes'' model is a special case of the constant elasticity of substitution production function.
 Here, we will build on http://dx.doi.org/10.2139/ssrn.3917397, and consider box-cox transforming both $X$ and $y$.
 Specifically, apply the box-cox transform of $y$ using parameter $\lambda$ and apply another box-cox transform to each $x$ using the same parameter $\rho$;so that

 $$
 y^{(\lambda)}_{i} = \sum_{k}\beta_{k} x^{(\rho)}_{k,i} + \epsilon_{i}\\